Best Wi-Fi Boosters and Extenders for Your RV

 The short answer is yes—Wi-Fi boosters do work.
 But the exact results you get can vary widely due to several nearly inescapable factors:

 • The speed of the internet connection itself: A booster can potentially speed up a slow connection by increasing the strength of the signal, but it can’t exceed the speed of the parent network.
-If the campground Wi-Fi is slow, your boosted network is going to be slow, too.
+If the campground Wi-Fi is slow, your boosted network will be, too.

-• Distance to your devices: Similarly, if you try to take your devices too far from the Wi-Fi booster, you may experience reduced performance.
+• Distance to your devices: If you try to take your devices too far from the Wi-Fi booster, you may experience reduced performance.
 This is primarily a concern for people who want to use their devices outside the RV—say, for streaming movies by the campfire.

 • Potential signal interference: RVs are small, cramped spaces.
-If you have a lot of electronics in there, it can interfere with the signal and cause reduced performance.
+If you have a lot of electronics in there, they can interfere with the signal and reduce performance.

-In other words, a Wi-Fi booster can definitely help solve some of your connectivity issues.
+In other words, a Wi-Fi booster can help solve some of your connectivity issues.
 However, you shouldn’t expect miracles.
-You’re not going to turn a 30Mbps connection into a 500Mbps connection, no matter how much you spend on a booster.
+No matter how much you spend on a booster, you’re not going to turn a 30Mbps connection into a 500Mbps connection.

 What to look for in a Wi-Fi booster or extender